You have decided to get into reading manga. Where do you start? Which type of manga will you enjoy?

 Luckily, there is a type of manga for every person out there.
 Since the manga is generally categorized by audience types, it is not too difficult to figure out where to begin.
 This article will help you choose your starting point and show you how to navigate from there.

-Check this guide out if you’re interested in Getting Started Drawing Manga.
+Check this guide out if you’re interested in how to draw manga.

 What Are The 5 Main Categories Of Manga?